Generate Thumbnails Automatically in Django with sorl-thumbnail

 Another option is to allow users to specify GET parameters in the URL to the image of the size needed, and then automatically convert the image on the fly whenever its served.

-For example, you could create an URL that would be /profile that then accept additional parameters such as ?width=300&height=300 that would then fetch the image, convert it and serve it in the correct size.
+that would then fetch the image, convert it and serve it in the correct size.

 I’ve seen this approach being used a few times and I generally dislike it for multiple reasons:

-• This requires your web server to serve your image requests instead of them going directly for CDN or S3 storage.
+- This requires your web server to serve your image requests instead of them going directly for CDN or S3 storage.

-• It’s slow and put additional demands on your server requirements.
+- It’s slow and put additional demands on your server requirements.

-• Even if you cache the image, the request still must go to the web server so that it can check the cache.
+- Even if you cache the image, the request still must go to the web server so that it can check the cache.

 I would say that the only benefit would be if you have a public API and you have no idea which sizes that your users might require for the images requested.
 This approach would then allow users to define any size to fetch the images in.